 he also keenly pointed out molo’s major design influences from traditional Japanese architecture.
 Having beauty and functionality has perhaps never been more timely than now.

 room dividers bring innovation to a space, which wouldn’t have it otherwise.
-Yet, most room dividers are “rigid and cold, mass-produced, and made from inefficient material,” writes Mcnulty-Kowal.
+Yet, most wooden room dividers are “rigid and cold, mass-produced, and made from inefficient material,” writes Mcnulty-Kowal.
 The designers at molo have brought “new life to the room divider, … a folding partition with the flexibility to be shaped in any curved or linear formation, and expands and contracts, like breathing.”

-lightweight and versatile
+these wooden room dividers are lightweight and versatile

 there is a more optimistic outlook for business in 2021; however, we will still need to operate within the realities of the new normal, whether working from home or in an office environment.
 This is where the benefits of the softwall stand out.
 Mcnulty-Kowal notes that the paper softwall is “surprisingly lightweight and can easily change direction to define private spaces or supply dramatic backdrops for performances,” or in today’s reality, Zoom calls.